Toddler Night Wakings: Advice from a Pediatric Sleep Expert

 Ahead we’ll take a look at toddler night wakings, what causes them and what you can do to get over the hump:

 Fears and nightmares in kids

 Toddlers have a pretty healthy imagination, but as Liz Harden, MPH, pediatric and family sleep educator, and founder of Little Dipper Wellness LLC, notes, “they also lack the ability to distinguish fantasy from reality.”
 For that reason, fears and nightmares can also be factors in your child’s night wakings.

 For parents dealing with frequent night wakings as a result of fears and nightmares, Harden offers that if your child expresses a particular fear, explore it with them.
 Remember, the feeling is very real to your child.
 Be sure to validate the feeling of fear, but also help them see and understand what’s really there (or not there!).
 Grab a flashlight and hold hands or hold your child in your arms and investigate the closet, underneath the bed or the scary shadow or sound together.

 “They might be scared at first, or even over a matter of days or weeks, but if you hold them close as you confront their fears together, they will become more self-confident in the face of challenges.
 And eventually, the fear will diminish, and they will go back to their confidence and sound-sleeping little selves.“Liz Harden, MPH and Pediatric and Family Sleep Educator

 Much like adults, kids are equally affected by life events and changes.
-New siblings, a change in caregivers, a sleep regression, or starting school all tend to stir up a swirl of uncertainty and, in turn, night wakings in toddlers.
+New siblings, a change in caregivers, sleep regression or starting school all tend to stir up a swirl of uncertainty and, in turn, toddler night wakings.